Mouuaadd/CAPTCHA-Breaker/README.md

-# Visual Computing Homework Repository
+# CAPTCHA solver with Computer Vision

-Welcome to the Visual Computing Homework repository!
-This repository contains the files for the homework assignment in the Visual Computing course at [University Name].
+Welcome to the CAPTCHA solver with Computer Vision repository!
+This repository contains the files for the project assignment in the Visual Computing course at CentraleSupelec.

-## Annotation
+## Annotations

 Format object keys: